 West's death occurred about two weeks after a 72-year-old man driving a sedan struck a boy, 5, in a crosswalk at Elston and Francisco Avenues, critically injuring him.
 That driver was also cited for failure to stop for a pedestrian in a crosswalk.
 Residents are calling for stop signs to be installed on Elston at the intersection.

-Note: Streetsblog Chicago’s traffic death numbers represent fatal crashes on Chicago surface streets, based on preliminary Chicago Police Department data for January though August 2019 released by the Chicago Department of Transportation, plus media reports for September, October, and November.
+Note: Streetsblog Chicago’s traffic death numbers represent fatal crashes on Chicago surface streets, based on preliminary Chicago Police Department data for January though October 2019 released by the Chicago Department of Transportation, plus media reports for November.

 In addition to editing Streetsblog Chicago, John writes the transportation column for the Chicago Reader weekly paper.
 A Chicagoan since 1989, he enjoys exploring the city on foot, bike, bus, and 'L' train.